Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/Network and System Security/Nmap.md

 Network connections are made between two ports, an open port and a randomly selected port on your own device.
 Every computer has a total of 65535 available ports; however, many of these are registered as standard ports.

-It is crucial we perform a scan on networks to find any open ports and with nmap being our tool of choice.
+It is crucial we perform a scan on networks to find any open ports and with Nmap being our tool of choice.